Halls Crossroads, Tennessee: Geography

 Halls Crossroads is located in the Ridge-and-Valley Appalachians, which are characterized by long, narrow ridges that run in a northeast–southwest direction.
 The community is nestled between several such ridges, most notably Black Oak Ridge and Beaver Ridge, which divide Halls Crossroads from Fountain City to the south.
 Along with Fountain City, adjacent communities include Powell to the west, Corryton to the east, and the city of Maynardville to the north.
 Halls is drained by the Beaver Creek Watershed.
 Beaver Creek runs through the center of Halls Crossroads, and parallel to State Route 131, known locally as Emory Road, flowing 25 miles to the Clinch River.

 It is located at 36°04′49″N 83°56′33″W. It has an elevation of 1,040 feet.

 Education

 Knox County Schools operates six public schools in the Halls community including Halls Elementary School, Adrian Burnett Elementary School, Brickey-McCloud Elementary School, Halls High School, and Halls Middle School.
 Private schools nearby include Garden Montessori School, Temple Baptist Academy, Natures Way Montessori School, and St. Joseph School.

 Economy

-The community is the site of the locally famous Halls Cinema 7 and the Halls Stockyards, a cattle auction facility.
+The community is the site of the locally famous Halls Stockyards, a cattle auction facility.

 Halls Crossroads is also home to numerous stores and restaurants.